 The basic structure of the constitution consists of:

 - Supremacy of the Constitution;

 - Demarcation of power among the legislature, executive, and judiciary;

 - Integrity and unity of the nation;

-- Democratic and republican form of government; and
+- A democratic and republican form of government; and

 These are the elements of the basic structure of the constitution.
 The parliament has the right to amend anything but it can not amend or change any of the fundamental elements of the basic structure.
-Majority believed that the parliament was drawing power of amendment from article 368 whereas this article only provides the producer of an amendment.
+The majority believed that the parliament was drawing power of amendment from article 368 whereas this article only provides the producer of an amendment.
 The majority said that the power to amend an article of the constitution is under article 248.
-The miniority’s opinion was that if the decision comes in favour of the majority then the constitution will become rigid.
+The minority’s opinion was that if the decision came in favour of the majority then the constitution will become rigid.
 And if the parliament will not have the power of amending the constitution then the constitution would become static.
-In accordance with the minority opinion the procedure of Article 368 very much correspond to the legislative process but it is different from ordinary legislation.
+In accordance with the minority opinion, the procedure of Article 368 very much corresponds to the legislative process but it is different from ordinary legislation.

 These reasons were:

-The Golakh v state of Punjab was one of the important cases in India history.
+The Golakh v. the State of Punjab was one of the important cases in India’s history.
 The judgement of this case came at a very crucial time.
-It came when the democracy was suffering from the start of what later became the “darkest decade” of India.
+It came when democracy was suffering from the start of what later became the “darkest decade” of India.
 This judgment helped to stop the parliament from showing its autocracy.
-The majority bench was afraid of deterioration of the soul of the constitution.
-This judgement forbade the parliament from causing any damage to the fundamental rights of the citizens by implementing a law which had the effect of suppressing the autocracy of the parliament.
+The majority bench was afraid of the deterioration of the soul of the constitution.
+This judgement forbade the parliament from causing any damage to the fundamental rights of the citizens by implementing a law that had the effect of suppressing the autocracy of the parliament.